-Similarly, the Parties have committed to maintain current targets for renewables.
+Similarly, the Parties have committed to maintaining current targets for renewables.
 In the case of the UK, this means the targets set out in the National Energy and Climate Plan (ENER.21).
-The Parties have also committed to ensure that support for electricity from renewable sources will facilitate the integration of renewables in the electricity market (Article ENER 22).
+The Parties have also committed to ensuring that support for electricity from renewable sources will facilitate the integration of renewables in the electricity market (Article ENER 22).
 The Parties are to cooperate in the development of offshore renewable energy by sharing best practices and facilitating the development of specific projects with aim of developing higher volumes of renewable energy to address climate change.
 There is a specific commitment in respect of the potential for renewable energy and associated offshore network in the North Sea.

 Developing the detail

-By establishing a basis for EU and UK institutions to collaborate in the energy sector and setting out some high level principles, the TCA and NCA have created a framework for developing the detail of future cooperation in the sector.
+By establishing a basis for EU and UK institutions to collaborate in the energy sector and setting out some high-level principles, the TCA and NCA have created a framework for developing the detail of future cooperation in the sector.
 Inevitably this will result in looser ties than would have been the case had the UK had remained in the IEM but it seems likely that, following on from the protracted trade negotiations, discussions on energy matters will be ongoing for the foreseeable future as the new relationship is developed.